intelxai/EXT_libjpeg-9e/README.md

 2. Install the jpeg software package - instructions (From jpeg-9e/install.txt):

-% ./configure
+	./configure
-% make
+	make
-% make test
+	make test

 If that doesn't complain, do

-% make -n install
+	make -n install

+3. Where did the install process saved the resulting files?

+On my unix systems (MacOS and Linux) the following where produced as executable binairies

+	/usr/local/bin/cjpeg
+	/usr/local/bin/djpeg
+	/usr/local/bin/jpegtran
+	/usr/local/bin/rdjpgcom
+	/usr/local/bin/wrjpgcom

+And the following where produced as linkable libraries

+	/usr/local/lib/libjpeg.a
+	/usr/local/lib/libjpeg.la
+	/usr/local/lib/libjpeg.so
+	/usr/local/lib/libjpeg.dylib -> libjpeg.9.dylib
+	/usr/local/lib/libjpeg.la
+	/usr/local/lib/pkgconfig  (A directory)

-3. use the software (From jpeg-9e/usage.txt)
+4. Use the utilities (From jpeg-9e/usage.txt)

-Two programs are provided, cjpeg to compress an image file into JPEG format, and djpeg to decompress a JPEG file back into a conventional image format.
+Two most generaly usefull programs are: cjpeg to compress an image file into JPEG format, and djpeg to decompress a JPEG file back into a conventional image format.

-On Unix-like systems, you say:
+On Unix-like systems, you invoke:

 	cjpeg [switches] [imagefile] >jpegfile or